pulumi/docs/content/docs/get-started/aws/destroy-stack.md

 "/docs/reference/cli/pulumi_stack_rm" >}}).
 Note that this removes the stack entirely from the Pulumi Service, along with all of its update history.

 Congratulations!
 You've successfully provisioned some cloud resources using Pulumi.
-On the next page we have collection of examples and tutorials that you can deploy as they are or use them as a foundation for your own applications and infrastructure.
+On the next page we have collection of examples and tutorials that you can deploy as they are or use them as a foundation for your own applications and infrastructure projects.

 {{< get-started-stepper >}}